The Trademark is Descriptive: How to Respond to a Trademark Cease and Desist

 I previously discuss factors to consider for selecting a strong trademark.
 Another factor in trademark strength is whether many others are using the same or similar mark in the marketplace for the same or similar goods or services.
 When many third parties are using the mark on similar goods, that mark will be considered a weak mark.
 Weak marks are provided a narrow scope of protection.

 In the case of Amstar Corp. v.
 Domino’s Pizza, Inc., 615 F.2d 252, 259 (5th Cir.
 1980), Domino’s Pizza showed that there were 72 other trademark registrations of the term “Domino” at the U.S. Patent and Trademark Office.
-Some of those registration involved foods, such as canned fruits, cheese, wheat flour, canned sardines, and candy.
+Some of those registrations involved foods, such as canned fruits, cheese, wheat flour, canned sardines, and candy.
 Domino’s Pizza also introduced evidence of 15 uses of marks that included “Dominos” in the marketplace by other companies, including uses related to food and grocery stores.

 The court noted that “The greater the number of identical or more or less similar trade-marks already in use on different kinds of goods, the less is the likelihood of confusion….”
 The court also stated, “The third-party uses and registrations discussed above merely limit the protection to be accorded plaintiff’s mark outside the uses [sugar] to which plaintiff has already put its mark.”